tcnksm/gotests/README.md

 Given `A.go` file, it analyzes test functions in `A_test.go` and adds functions which are not defined in that file.
 For example, if a function `DoSomething()` is defined in `A.go` but `TestDoSomething()` is not in `A_test.go`, it adds that function to `A_test.go`.
 By default, it only checks the exported functions (its name starts with upper case).
 Given a directory, it operates on all `*.go` files in that directory.
 By default, `gotests` prints the updated test sources to standard output.

+I hope this tool would be a new friend of Gophers like `gofmt` or `gorename`.

 ## Editor

-`gotests` works well with your editor like `gofmt`.
-The following demo shows
+`gotests` works well with your favorite editor like `gofmt` does.
+The following demo shows using `gotests` from Emacs.
+The left display shows the source codes and the right shows test source codes.
+It generates and adds test functions on the right codes,

 ![demo](https://googledrive.com/host/0Bx6MCSr67pIpZFdTdUJfR05KVU0/gotests.gif)

+`gotests.el` used by this demo is in [`editor/emacs`](/editor/emacs) directory (I'm not good at emacs plugin development.
+So this plugin should not well written.
+If you are good at emacs plugin please send PR 🙇 ).

+A plugin PR for the other editor is welcome.

 ## Install